software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .important-title }

+> Exercise 12
+>
+> Implement a test class with the following test methods for the endpoint for _creating an answer_:
+>
+> - `createAnswerSavesAnswerForPublishedQuiz`: save a _published quiz_ with a question and an answer option to the database and send a request with the answer option id in the request body.
+Then, the response should have the saved answer and the database should have one answer with the attributes matching the request body
+> - `createAnswerDoesNotSaveAnswerForNonExistingAnswerOption`: send a request with a non-existing answer option id in the request body.
+Then, the response should have an appropriate HTTP status and the database should not have any answers
+> - `createAnswerDoesNotSaveAnswerForNonPublishedQuiz`: save a _non-published quiz_ with a question to the database and send a request with a valid request body.
+Then, the response should have an appropriate HTTP status and the database should not have any answers

+{: .important-title }

+> Exercise 13
+>
+> Implement appropriate test methods for at least two more endpoints of your choice.
+Analyze the behavior of the endpoints based on different requests and dabatase states and implement test scenarios to cover these cases.

+{: .important-title }

 > Exercise 14
 >
-> Implement appropriate test methods for at least one more endpoint of your choice.
-Analyze the behavior of the endpoint based on different requests and dabatase states and implement test scenarios to cover these cases.
+> Add instructions on _how to run the tests_ on the command-line to the "Developer guide" section in the `README.md` file.

-{: .important-title }
+{: .important-title}

 > Exercise 15
 >
-> Add instructions on _how to run the tests_ on the command-line to the "Developer guide" section in the `README.md` file.
+> Read the GitHub's documentation on [Licensing a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
+Then, choose a license for your repository and place the license text in a file named `LICENSE` at the root folder of your repository (the same folder that has the `README.md` file).
+If you don't have a strong opinion on the license, you can consider the [MIT](https://choosealicense.com/licenses/mit/) license.
+>
+> Add a "License" subheading to the `README.md` file and under that the chosen license name and the link to the `LICENSE` file in the GitHub repository.
+As a reference, you can take a look how the license is specified in the React project's [README.md](https://github.com/facebook/react/blob/main/README.md) file.

 {: .important-title }